marcglasberg/asyncredux.com/flutter/intro.md

 ### How does it compare?

-Async Redux is a powerful alternative to Bloc, MobX, and the original vanilla Redux, but it’s designed to be much easier to use than those.
-Check out [this page](https://asyncredux.com/flutter/miscellaneous/comparisons) to compare Async Redux with the original Redux.
+AsyncRedux is a powerful alternative to Bloc, MobX, and the original vanilla Redux, but it’s designed to be much easier to use than those.
+Check out [this page](https://asyncredux.com/flutter/miscellaneous/comparisons) to compare AsyncRedux with the original Redux.

-Async Redux is a full state management solution and doesn't compete with packages like Provider and Flutter Hooks, which aren't full solutions.
+AsyncRedux is a full state management solution and doesn't compete with packages like Provider and Flutter Hooks, which aren't full solutions.
 Instead, it can [work with them](https://asyncredux.com/flutter/category/other-packages) if you want, though it's not required.